giep-br/AlThread/README.md

         * the threads, and it must return an array;
         */

+        // The "max" attribute was defined in factorial.php
         $calculate_until = $context->getItem("max");

         // Create the array of numbers
         return range(1, $calculate_until);
     }